nguyenhuy0905/WPFSweeper/README.md

 ### Notes
 * Some of my old commits are outdated
 * I don't use a graph node method anymore, though one commit said I do.
 This is replaced by Breadth-First Search.
+* This is not a well-optimized game.
+My testing shows it can grab up to 140MB of RAM (for such a simple game).
+This is not unexplanable though.
+For the highest difficulty, it's like 640 Button objects being created.
 ### TODOs:
 (started updating from Nov 11th)
 This is a general list of what I am going to do next: